mivgubel/Airbnb-Experiences-Clone/README.md

 # Getting Started with Create React App

-This project was bootstrapped with ReactJS.
+This project was bootstrapped with ReactJS, using HTML, CSS, JAVASCRIPT.

 Twitter: https://twitter.com/Mike_Bello90